 - Use white vinegar as your laundry rinse, instead of fabric softener.
-Softener clogs up the fibres, needing more and more washing to get things clean, and vinegar helps strip out any build-up of detergent.
+Softener clogs up the fibres, needing more and more washing to get things clean, and vinegar helps strip out any build-up of detergent or softener.
 It also deodorises, and the slight scent of vinegar you may get straight from the washer won’t be noticeable in 5 minutes.

 - To clean your teapot, fill with hot water, 1-2 Tbs oxy bleach powder, a few drops of washing-up liquid, and a handful of soda crystals.
 Leave the teapot in the sink, it foams over!
 After a couple hours, empty and wash and rinse.
 Good for stained mugs, teaspoons, and washing-up bowls, too.

 - Home-made shower spray – Spray on the wet surfaces of the shower (but not the floor) after the last person showers.
-The surfactants make the water run off, vinegar acts against lime-scale and soap scum, and the vinegar plus surgical spirit discourage mould growth – which leads (for me) to not having to clean the shower much at all.
+The surfactants make the water run off, vinegar acts against lime-scale and soap scum, and discourages mould growth – which leads (for me) to not having to clean the shower much at all.

 In an old spray bottle (which I’ve marked with lines at the 100ml and 400ml levels) I combine the following, and shake well:

 - 100 ml white vinegar